JohnathanMarkSmith/johnathanmarksmith.github.com/java-interview-questions.md

    Final class means cannot be subclassed.
    Abstract class means must be subclassed.

+## Java Interview Quesiton: What is the difference between Array and Vector?

+Array is a set of related data type and static whereas vector is a growable array of objects and dynamic.

 If you have any questions or comments please email me at <a href="mailto:john@johnathanmarksmith.com">john@johnathanmarksmith.com</a>

 {% include JB/setup %}